failure-driven/blog/content/rails-camp/commit-06-welcome-to-the-game.md

 const wrapper = shallow(<App />);
 expect(shallowToJson(wrapper)).toMatchSnapshot();
 {{< / highlight >}}
+* And don't get over excited like we did and attempt to use snapshot testing for everything

 # Tracking to pair with everyone at rails camp

 TODO fill this in

-With a lot of work already cut out for us, trying to share context with 36 developers, one at a time in just 48 hours - many of whom are new to or unpracticed at TDD - we were thankful for our background in pair programming.
+With a lot of work already cut out for us, trying to share context with 36 developers, one at a time in just 48 hours - many of whom are new to, or unpracticed at TDD - we were thankful for our background in pair programming.

-Our ability to navigate as each new pair approached the keyboard meant that _they_ could get stuck in quicker.
+Our ability to navigate and pre-empt our new pairing budies as each new pair approached the keyboard meant that _they_ could get stuck in quicker.

 <img alt="@gamzatti" src="//github.com/gamzatti.png" style="display: inline; width: 88px;" height="88" />
 <img alt="@SelenaSmall" src="//github.com/SelenaSmall.png" style="display: inline; width: 88px;" height="88" />